-Effective December 3, 2017, employees shall receive a two percent (2%) cost of living adjustment.
-Effective July 1, 2018, the parties agree to a two and one-half percent (2.5%) cost of living adjustment.
+Effective and retroactive to July 1, 2021, employees shall receive a two and one-half percent (2.5%) cost of living adjustment.

+Effective the first pay period in July of 2022, the parties agree to a three percent (3%) cost of living adjustment.